A rundown of the top drone stocks and best drone companies with the highest potential for profits this year.

 Market Cap: $1.41 Billion

-Founded in 1971, AeroVironment is an American defense contractor company that specializes in unmanned aerial vehicles.
-They currently have several contracts with the US Department of Defense to build drones, missile systems, and satellite technologies.
+Coming in #1 in our list of the best drone stocks and founded in 1971, AeroVironment is an American defense contractor company that specializes in unmanned aerial vehicles.
+This aerospace and defense company currently has several contracts with the US Department of Defense to build drones, missile systems, and satellite technologies.
 It holds the distinction of being the Pentagon’s top provider of small drones – supplying notable models such as the Raven, Wasp, and Puma.

 Recently though, the company has made a move to sell drones to consumer markets as well.
 This is a necessary step made by the company to diversify its portfolio and tap into a larger market.
 Last year, it acquired a German robotics company called Telerob and a privately held company called Arcturus, a developer of large drones.